xiaoqiao20150826/mean-blog-1/public/bower_components/ui.bootstrap/src/modal/docs/readme.md

 * `$dismiss(reason)`

 Those methods make it easy to close a modal window without a need to create a dedicated controller.

+If the $scope is destroyed via unexpected mechanism, such as it being passed in the modal options and a $route/$state transition occurs, the modal will be dismissed with the value `$uibUnscheduledDestruction`.

 Finally, a `modal.closing` event is broadcast to the modal scope before the modal closes.
 If the listener calls preventDefault on the event, then the modal will remain open.
 The $close and $dismiss methods return true if the